thierno953/Ansible/Roles/README.md

 - **handlers:** contains handlers which can be invoked by "notify" directives and are associated with service.

-### Let's create an httpd role, move the tasks/handlers/templates to the new roles/httpd structure.
+## Create an httpd role, move the tasks/handlers/templates to the new roles/httpd structure.
 Let's run the playbook.

 ```bash
 sudo yum install tree